 Some might say that karma is part of Christianity because of Galatians 6:7:

 “Do not be deceived, God is not mocked; for whatever a man sows, this he will also reap.”

 Even though the scriptures teach us that we will reap what we will sow, karma and Christianity are not compatible.
 We must remember that Galatians 6:7 is talking about this lifetime, not the afterlife.
 Karma and the biblical idea of reaping what you sow are not the same.
-The Bible teaches that we will die once and then be judged.
+The Bible teaches that after this one life we will come to the judgment.
 Hebrews 9:27 says:

 Similarities and Differences between Karma and Sin

 - Both affirm a relationship between our actions and the results they produce in our present lives.

 - Karma (Hindu Concept): Karma does not affect one’s relationship with Brahman, which is the essence of existence within all things.
 Whether one’s karma is good or bad makes no difference to the fact that we are extensions of the very Being of Brahman.
 Sin (Christian Concept): Sin profoundly affects our relationship with God in that we become alienated from Him.
 One of the attributes of God is absolute moral holiness, and our sin reveals an attitude of rebellion against His authority.

 - The law of karma, which makes morality like a law of nature, does not allow for the possibility of forgiveness.
 Its consequences are inevitable and inescapable.
 Because God is personal, and because persons can forgive, God can forgive us of our sins.
 Moreover, He has done so through Jesus Christ.2